-The galley slideout switch is located on the lower right dash bezel.
+The lounge slideout switch is located on the lower right dash bezel.
 (Model 36C: The bedroom slideout switch is located on the bedroom forward wall, just to the left as you enter the room.)

-Travel Latches (Galley)
+Travel Straps (Front Slideout Room)

-The Travel Latches must be released before attempting to extend the galley or damage to the coach will result.
+The Travel Straps must be released before attempting to extend the room or damage to the coach will result.

-The travel latches are designed only to help keep the room extension secured against the coach sidewall to maintain an effective weather seal while the vehicle is in motion.
-They are not designed to withstand the force exerted by the hydraulic extension mechanism and will not prevent unintentional extension of the room.
+The travel straps are designed only to help keep the room extension secured against the coach sidewall to maintain an effective weather seal while the vehicle is in motion.
+They are not designed to withstand the force exerted by the hydraulic extension mechanism and will not prevent extension of the room.

-The travel latches are located on the floor beside the sofa and inside the rear door of the galley cabinet.
+Travel straps are located on the floor near the ends of the slideout room.